What is the Arbitrage Pricing Theory?

 These factors provide risk premiums for investors to consider because the factors carry systematic risk that cannot be eliminated by diversifying.

 The APT suggests that investors will diversify their portfolios, but that they will also choose their own individual profile of risk and returns based on the premiums and sensitivity of the macroeconomic risk factors.
 Risk-taking investors will exploit the differences in expected and real returns on the asset by using arbitrage.

 Arbitrage in the APT

 The APT suggests that the returns on assets follow a linear pattern.
 An investor can leverage deviations in returns from the linear pattern using the arbitrage strategy.
-Arbitrage is a practice of the simultaneous purchase and sale of an asset, taking advantage of slight pricing discrepancies to lock in a risk-free profit for the trade.
+Arbitrage is the practice of the simultaneous purchase and sale of an asset on different exchanges, taking advantage of slight pricing discrepancies to lock in a risk-free profit for the trade.